iAmKevinMcKee/single-database-tenancy/README.md

 php artisan make:migration add_tenant_id_to_users_table
 ```

 Next you will want to publish the stubs.
 This will ensure every subsequent model has a migration with a `tenant_id`.
+For this to work, you must create your models with the `-m` flag so a migration is also created with the model.

 ```bash
 php artisan single-db-tenancy:stubs